-Welcome to the Late Blooming Watercolors Late Holiday Gift Guide 2020 edition!
+Welcome to the Late Blooming Watercolors Late Holiday Gift Guide!
 Christmas is just over a week away, so this gift guide will only be useful if you need to do some last minute shopping for the budding watercolorist in your life.

 1. Winsor & Newton Cotman Watercolor Sketcher's Pocket Box Set